ShafaeAli/Electronics_2/Group Brief.md

 **Assessment**

-- **Presentation** by each project team to an assessor in the morning of Wednesday 20 March 2019
+- **Presentation** by "each" project team to an assessor in the morning of Wednesday 20 March 2019
 - Take part in a **&quot;Coming Dance&quot; competition** and showcase each team&#39;s design

 **Milestones**